 Which information should I provide submitting a tour?

-We will share a template with you and It’s very important that you provide all the information:
+It’s very important that you provide all the information below:

 - Your name